Alaska Vacation Planning | Alaska Travel Deals

 Q: Which credit cards do you accept?

 A: For online purchases, we accept Visa, Mastercard and Discover.
-If you purchase your booklet in Alaska at Carrs, Safeway you can use your American Express card.
+If you purchase your booklet in Alaska at Carrs, Safeway you can use American Express also.

 Email us your questions about Alaska vacations

 Used by 70,000 travelers, the Alaska TourSaver® coupon book has saved hundreds--sometimes more than a thousand dollars on Alaska trips.
 Read some testimonials.

 President's Day Sale

 Use Code SAVE20 - Save $20 - Til Feb 24

 120 Coupons in Book.
 Actual Size: 4 in.
 X 6 in.
 Weight: 8 oz.

 All 120 2-for-1 Offers

 Design your itinerary: Alaska Travel Savings Calculator.
 Alaska Budget Travel Deals by region.

 Buy the TourSaver® APP for INSTANT access.
 Purchase Alaska TourSaver APP for iPhone or Android.